 Is it possible to start taking online classes for credit towards a BA degree at Rangjung Yeshe Institute?

-Yes, if you complete an online course for-credit, then you can use the credits earned toward your BA degree at Rangjung Yeshe Institute.
-To study in the BA at RYI/CBS, you will need to complete your study on campus in Nepal.
+Yes, if you complete an online course for-credit, you can use the credits earned toward your BA degree at Rangjung Yeshe Institute.
+The full BA is not online, so in order to earn a BA at RYI/CBS, you will need to do most of your study on campus in Nepal.

-Are online students expected to deliver essays/written responses to the lessons?
+Are online students expected to hand in assignments?

-Essays, exams, written responses and homework assignments are only required if you are studying for-credit.
-Though, we highly recommend the interactive students to participate fully in order to get the most out of their online study experience.
-Self-study students do not have a written component to their courses.
+Quizzes and homework assignments are required only if you are studying for-credit, although we recommend that Interactive students participate fully in order to get the most out of their online study experience.
+Self-study students do not have access to a moderator for grading assignments.

 Is a local rate taken into account for Westerners working in Kathmandu?